 |Venture||FFI - Sustainable Production|

 Purpose and goal

 The paintshop is often a bottleneck in production and the processes are fine-tuned based on testing on numerous prototypes.
 To meet the future demands there is a great need to improve the product preparation process.
-The aim is to develop methods, techniques and software, and supporting measurement methodology, for simulation of paint curing in IR and convective ovens.
-The goal is to assist the industry to further develop and optimize their surface treatment to be more energy and cost efficient; to have a shorter lead time in product development; and to give a higher product quality.
+The project aim was to develop methods, techniques and software, and supporting measurement methodology, for simulation of paint curing in convective ovens.
+The goal was to assist the industry to further develop and optimize their surface treatment to be more energy and cost efficient; to have a shorter lead time in product development; and to give a higher product quality.